b12consulting/nagra/contrib/weather/README.md

 ```

-The example here above also introduces the `Transaction` object, this
+The example here above also introduces the `Transaction` object.
+This
 context manager wraps the block of code under it in a database
 transaction, making it fully atomic.
 It is usually used in a program
-entry point, guaranteeing that your database is kept in a consistent
+entry point, guaranteeing that the database is kept in a consistent
 state even in case of a crash.

 What we also see is that `load_schema` takes a `create_tables`
-parameter, so it is not onoly able to instanciate our `Table` object
+parameter, so it is not only able to instanciate our `Table` objects
-but also to create actual table in the database.
+but also to create actual tables in the database.

 If your run the above code, you should see a new file `weather.db` and
 this sqlite database should contain two tables: